 Minimize Outside Elements

 As we’ve mentioned, vinyl records are sensitive and need a few added layers of protection to stay in good condition.
 To help keep them in the best environment possible, it’s recommended to minimize outside elements as best as you can.
-As long as you’re not storing your collection outside, this should be fine, but it’s still worth mentioning.
+As long as you’re not storing your record collection outside, this should be fine, but it’s still worth mentioning.

 Make sure you reduce open-air exposure by always putting records back into their sleeves.
 You should also avoid direct sunlight and limit indirect sunlight on your vinyl records.
 Don’t store them in a room that gets tons of light as over time it could lead to warping, sound inconsistencies, and destruction.
 Finally, avoid extreme cold and extreme hot or humid weather.
 Both of which have the potential to ruin a perfectly good vinyl.

+Never store records in a garage or attic.
 With those things in mind, it makes sense why you should never store your record collection in a garage or an attic.
 These areas in a home tend to have unpredictable environments and aren’t well ventilated.
 If you have no other space than a garage or attic to store your records, invest in a self storage unit.